 SpaceX back for another try at Falcon Heavy launch of secret spacecraft

-Flying for only the ninth time ever, but fifth time this year alone, the Falcon Heavy on the USSF-52 mission is aiming for liftoff from Kennedy Space Center’s Launch Pad 39-A during a four-hour window that opens at 7 p.m. with a backup opportunity Friday during the same window.
+Flying for only the ninth time ever, but fifth time this year alone, the Falcon Heavy on the USSF-52 mission is aiming for an 8:07 p.m. liftoff from Kennedy Space Center’s Launch Pad 39-A during a four-hour window that runs 7-11 p.m. with a backup opportunity at 8:06 p.m.
+Friday during the same window.

 Space Launch Delta 45’s weather squadron forecasts an 80% chance for good conditions, which improved to 95% in the event of a 24-hour delay.